 We’re moving at highway speeds, but because it feels less exciting than acceleration, dare I say “normal,” it actually feels more like we’ve slowed down.
 What’s really happened is that we’ve stopped accelerating.

 So what is “normal” in the housing market?

 Normal means that, because prices aren’t accelerating, buyers feel less pressure.
 They can take a little more time making a decision, perhaps be a little more picky knowing that there is less of a buying frenzy.
 Buyers are now cruising down the freeway rather than accelerating, looking over their shoulder, trying to merge from the onramp.

 Sellers are also noticing the difference in the market.

-Many sellers are still pricing for continued acceleration are starting to get ahead of the flow of the traffic.
-Most of those trying to get a record price for the neighborhood or who are asking a premium price for a less than premium home are going to be better off letting up on the gas pedal and coasting back to match the flow of traffic.
+Many sellers who are still pricing for continued acceleration are starting to get ahead of the flow of the traffic.
+Most of those trying to get a record price for the neighborhood or who are asking a premium price for a less than premium home are going to be better off if they let up on the gas pedal and coast back to match the flow of traffic.